AngelaSheahan/rock-spock/README.md

 As a player I want to view the game rules before I decide to play.
 - ~~Create a table of rules.~~
-- Game name, form label, text imput field and game rules to appear on screen.
+The following items to appear on the first page:
+- Name Game
+- Game Logo
+- Game Rules
      <br>

 As a player I want to enter my name (so as to keep trace of my score) before I start playing the game.
 - ~~Create a form field to enter player name.~~
+- ~~Create a PLAY button.~~
+- ~~Create an Alert, to display if player presses PLAY button without entering a name.~~
 - ~~Save player name to a cookie.~~
 - ~~Sourced cookie code from [cookie](http://w3schools.com)~~

+The following items to appear AFTER the player has entered a name AND clicked on the PLAY button.
-** A group of buttons (Rock, Paper, Scissors, Lizard, Spock) to appear AFTER player enters name.
+- Game buttons (Rock, Paper, Scissors, Lizard, Spock).
-** A Game Window to appear on screen also (where a pictorial representation of choice will appear after   button is clicked)
+- 2 mini Game Windows (beside each other - one for Player choice, one for Computer choice )
      <br>

 As a user, I want my name to appear in the Game Window.
-- Create <span> as a placeholder for username.
+- ~~Create <span> as a placeholder for username.~~
      <br/>

 As a user, I want to see a Game Window displaying a hand picture representing my selection.